 Go to the ICE* office in Nosara and submit an application.
-You will need a copy of your escritura*, your cedula* residential or a personeria juridica* of your corporation, and a copy of your passport and your plano*.
-If you are transferring the billing name, you need a letter of authorization to transfer from the current name as well.
-Nosara is trying to become a “wildlife friendly” area, so please request insulated lines and “boots” on your transformers.
+You will need a copy your cedula* residential or a personeria juridica* of your corporation, copy of your passport and your plano*.
+If you are transferring the billing name, you need a letter of authorization to transfer from the current billee, along with the above.
+Nosara is trying to become a “wildlife friendly” area, so please request insulated lines and “boots” on your transformers when you are building.
 Many animals suffer horrific deaths from electrocution.

-Information about, and applications for, are available at the ASADA* (Water Company) office, 50 north of “Five Corners”.
-All water users are encouraged to become members of the ASADA* so that YOU may have a say in your water service.
+Information about and applications for are available at the ASADA* (Water Company) office, 50 north of “Five Corners”.
+All water users are encouraged to become members of the ASADA* so that YOU may have a say in your water service and encouraged to pay the voluntary “donation” so that the ASADA can stay afloat.
 Please conserve water.

 Phones, both hard line and cellular, are hard to get and now ICE* has made it even harder.
-Non-residents of the country can not apply without a Costa Rican corporate cedula*.
-You must go to the ICE office in Nosara with a copy of your electric bill, a personeria juridica*, and a copy of your cedula juridica* or a copy of your residency cedula* to make the application for the phone.
+Non-residents of the country can not apply without a Costa Rican a corporate cedula*.
+You must go to the ICE office in Nosara with a copy of your electric bill, a personeria juridica*, or a copy of your residency cedula* to make the application for the phone.
 3-G cellular phones work in all areas within the “project”.
-Billing names for telephones purchased with in existing name are difficult to change.
+Billing names for telephones purchased with an existing name are difficult to change.
 Many new phone lines do come with high-speed internet.
 ICE now offers “pre-paid” cell chips to use in your US cell and all you need is your passport.

 RACSA (slow internet connection):